The Uni Guide has a fresh new look

 4. Personal statement

 This is where you need to demonstrate your suitability for the course and try to stand out from the crowd.
-How medical schools use personal statements (and references) also varies considerably.
-For the majority, it remains an important element in your application so make sure you get it right.
+How medical schools use personal statements (and references) can varies, but it's an important part of your application so it's worth getting it right.

-• Write about any care-related experiences and what you learnt from them.
+• Write about any care-related experiences and what you learned from them.

-• Reflect on your reading / research about current medical or ethical issues (look at the BBC website, newspapers, BMJ website and so on for inspiration).
+• Reflect on your reading or research about current medical or ethical issues.
+For inspiration, look at the BBC website, newspapers and BMJ website.

-• Outline experiences which have involved teamwork, creativity, leadership, responsibility, problem solving etc and again say what you learnt about yourself and how you demonstrated these qualities.
+• Outline experiences involving teamwork, creativity and leadership as well as responsibility and problem solving.
+Say what you learned about yourself and how you demonstrated these qualities.

 • Emphasise your commitment to and interest in medicine and caring for people evidence this through your reading, passion for science and relevant work experiences.